Painful varicose veins

 A trained doctor can help to help you either “live with” varicose veins, or treat them.
 Non-invasive treatment methods such as ultrasound-guided sclerotherapy, endovenous laser treatment, and medical super glue are now an option for most patient’s.

 Please note: for many people, their varicose veins don’t hurt.
 Some people will experience pain related to their varicose veins, while others will not.
-Research into pain associated with vein disease is thus often difficult to assess due to the absence of a close relationship between pain and the clinical severity of the venous disease.
+Research into pain associated with vein disease is thus often difficult to assess.
+This is due to the absence of a close relationship between pain and the clinical severity of the venous disease.